albar965/littlexpconnect/README.txt

 You have to remove the quarantine flag from the plugin after downloading and extracting it.
 Otherwise X-Plane will silently not load the plugin.

-The procedure may be slightly different depending on whether you're using Big Sur or Calina.
+The procedure may be slightly different depending on whether you're using Big Sur or Catalina.

 1. Right or Ctrl-Click in the Finder on the included script `Prepare Little Xpconnect.command` and select `Open With` and `Terminal`.